jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

-In contrast to novel glycans that could be tolerated in an engineered RBD construct with respect to stability/expression, we can see that introduction of an NLGS to N501 with mutation of site 503 to T or S may have a detreimental effet on biinding, consistent with this interface residue making key ACE2-interactions (site 501 is one of the “key contacts” from the SARS-CoV-1 literature).
-Knockin of a possible N439 NLGS (via T/S mutatiions at site 441) also has a mild deleterious effect on affinity, specific to the T/S mutations at this i+2 position; site 439 is sort of “second shell” from the ACE2 interface, but close enough to imagine a glycan could impact affinity.
+In contrast to novel glycans that could be tolerated in an engineered RBD construct with respect to stability/expression, we can see that introduction of an NLGS to N501 with mutation of site 503 to T or S may have a detrimental effect on biinding, consistent with this interface residue making key ACE2-interactions (site 501 is one of the “key contacts” from the SARS-CoV-1 literature).
+Knockin of a possible N439 NLGS (via T/S mutations at site 441) also has a mild deleterious effect on affinity, specific to the T/S mutations at this i+2 position; site 439 is sort of “second shell” from the ACE2 interface, but close enough to imagine a glycan could impact affinity.
 There are other positions